hasura/zendesk-data-connector/README.md

 For other roles, [archived tickets](https://support.zendesk.com/hc/en-us/articles/4408887617050-About-ticket-archiving) are not synced.

 Only data that your Zendesk user can access is synced to your database instance.

+# Hasura PromptQL app deployment

+edit the .env.cloud file

+ddn supergraph build create --no-build-connectors

+don't merge this branch to master rebase this branch on top of master